rmolinari/data_structures/README.md

 ## Heap

-A standard binary heap, suitable for use as a priority queue.
-See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.
+A binary heap with an `update` method, suitable for use as a priority queue.
+See https://en.wikipedia.org/wiki/Binary_heap and
+Edelkamp et al.

 ## Priority Search Tree

 A PST stores a set of two-dimensional points in a way that allows certain queries to be answered efficiently.
+The implementation is in `MaxPrioritySearchTree`.

-See McCreight and De et al.
+See the papers McCreight (1985) and De et al (2011).

 ## Segment Tree